Home Equity Loans and HELOCs: What's the Difference?

 As a homeowner, it's great to see your monthly mortgage payments inch closer to the end of the amortization schedule.
 But you don't have to wait until you reach a zero balance to get excited.

-That’s because with each mortgage payment you make, you’re building something that can be golden: Home equity.
-It’s defined, in part, as the amount of your home that you actually own.
+That's because with each mortgage payment you make, you're building something that can be golden: Home equity.
+It's defined, in part, as the amount of your home that you actually own.
 Your ownership is built through monthly payments combined with the appreciation of the assessed value of the property.
-You can calculate equity by subtracting your loan balance from the value of your own.
+A quick way to calculate equity is to take the home's assessed value, multiply by 80 percent, then subtract any liens or loans against the property.

 Home equity loan vs. HELOC: Which option is right for me?